 The Crampton Tower Museum is a fascinating small museum is partly housed in a flint tower adjacent to the Broadstairs Railway Station.
 The tower formed part of the first Broadstairs public water supply and was put in repair by Thanet District Council.

-There are a wealth of artefects displayed in dedictated galleries including:
+There are a wealth of artefacts displayed in dedicated galleries including:

-The Broadstairs Gallery, introduced in 2006, focuses on the development of the town of Broadstairs, illustrated through vintage postcards and photographs.
+The Broadstairs Gallery, introduced in 2006 is now in the main hall and focuses on the town of Broadstairs, illustrated through vintage postcards and photographs.

-New for 2011 is a 5inch gauge miniature railway on the museum site on which children can ride - weather permitting.
+There is a 5-inch gauge miniature railway on the museum site on which children can ride - weather permitting.
 This and other interactive displays make for an informative and entertaining visit for everyone - from families with children to historians and researchers.

-The Museum is open from the third saturday in March until the last day of October.
+The Museum is open from Good Friday until the last day of September, then weekends only in October.
 Opening can be arranged out of season and outside of normal hours for groups by prior arrangement.
 There is a small admission charge.